tesa1/ucsc_crispr_guides/README.md

  ## Use of UCSC All predicted Super track ##
- ### Please note, UCSC took down the Crispr Track from their genome browser tables website.
+ ### Please note, UCSC took down the CRISPR Track from their genome browser tables website.
 Information can be found here: https://genome-euro.ucsc.edu/cgi-bin/hgTables